lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * (*x*(*i*), *y*(*i*)) = the *i*th training example
 * *h* = the hypothesis, that is, the function that the learning algorithm learns, taking *x*'s as input and outputting *y*'s

-You can think of hypothesis as the model that you try to learn for a particular task.
-You then use this model on new inputs, e.g. to make predictions.
+You could think of hypothesis as the model that you try to learn for a particular task.
+You'll then use this model on new inputs, e.g. to make predictions.